SwarnaIslam/Refactoring/README.md

 ## Long Method
 #### Remedies:
 **Extract method:**
-TO reduce method length because of duplications, method extract is used.
+To reduce method length because of duplications, method extraction is used.
 **Decompose conditional:**
 To reduce conditional complexity, I have extracted method from the condion in roll()
 ```